City of Whitehorse: Culture

 Neighbours is filmed in Vermont South; Pin Oak Court is the real cul-de-sac that has doubled for Ramsay Street since 1985.
 All of the houses featured in the show are real and the residents allow Neighbours to shoot external scenes in their front and back yards and on occasions, in their garages.
-Owing to its association with the show, Pin Oak Court has become popular with tourists; Tours to the cul-de-sac run throughout the year.
-The interior scenes are filmed at the Global Television studios in the adjacent suburb of Forest Hill.
+Owing to its association with the show, Pin Oak Court is popular with tourists.
+Interior scenes were filmed at Global Television studios in the adjacent suburb of Forest Hill.

 Box Hill has variously supported an eponymous brass band since 1889.

 Sister city relations

 On 12 May 1971, the City of Box Hill established a sister city relationship with Matsudo, in Chiba, Japan.
 In December 1994, when Box Hill amalgamated with Nunawading, the City of Whitehorse re-affirmed its relationship with Matsudo.

 In April 2005, the City of Whitehorse signed a Memorandum of Friendship and Understanding with Shaoxing, in Zhejiang, China.
 The Memorandum of Friendship and Understanding aims to foster international liaisons and links and facilitate the exchange of information and personal visits, as well as to strengthen economic, tourism and educational connections between the two cities through sharing knowledge and cultural understanding.